Partners in Permanency

 Principles of Partnership

-We believe that when we work together, everyone benefits.
-That's why partnership is such a key value for us as we come alongside biological families who are reuniting with their children.
+When we work together, everyone benefits.
+That's why partnership is a key value for us as we come alongside birth families.
 We know that relationships develop over time and with intention, so we want to create an environment where everyone is involved, using their strengths, and supporting one another.
 When we do this, everyone wins.

 Check out these principles that help guide our partners throughout the process of working together.